serverless/blog/posts/2017-06-21-serverless-v1.16.0.md

 The [introduction of "API Gateway Usage Plans"](https://aws.amazon.com/de/blogs/aws/new-usage-plans-for-amazon-api-gateway/) makes it possible to control the usage patterns your API should support in a fine-grained way.

 A recent AWS update finally added support for this feature in CloudFormation which makes it possible to automate the setup process.
-Serverless v1.16 takes advantage of this addition and adds native `serverless.yml` support for it.
+Serverless v1.16 takes advantage of this addition and adds native `serverless.yml` support for usage plan definitions.

 The following is a sample `serverless.yml` file which showcases how you can use the new usage plan feature: